Take a fresh look at your lifestyle.

 In conclusion, the practice of pride price in Igbo culture is more than just a tradition.
 It’s a powerful symbol of Igbo identity and values, a testament to the community’s rich cultural heritage.

 Pride price embodies the Igbo people’s deep respect for marriage and family.
-It’s a way of honoring the bride and her family and acknowledging the vital role they play in the community.
-It’s also a means of strengthening social bonds and fostering unity and cooperation among different families.
+It’s a way of honoring the bride and her family, acknowledging the important role they play in the community.
+It’s also a means of strengthening social bonds, fostering unity and cooperation among different families.

 However, as we’ve seen, pride price is not without its controversies.
 It’s a complex issue that touches on sensitive topics like gender equality and economic inequality.
 As such, it’s likely to remain a subject of debate and discussion in Igbo society.